 - What role does engineering controls and personal protective equipment (PPE) play in a bloodborne pathogens program?

-- What to do if you are exposed to blood in the workplace
+- What to do if you are exposed to blood in the workplace and how does this impact your environmental health and safety program

 - The importance of good housekeeping practices and their role in your facilities Exposure Control Plan